AlphaHasher/alphahasher.github.io/_posts/2025-03-10-the-quran-as-a-confirmation-of-the-holy-bible.md

 > Qur'an 4:47
-> "You who have been given the Book, believe in what We have sent down, confirming what IS with you, before We obliterate faces, and turn them upon their backs, or curse them as We cursed the Sabbath\-men, and God's command is done."
+> "You who have been given the Book, believe in what We have sent down, confirming what IS with you, before We obliterate faces, and turn them upon their backs, or curse them as We cursed the Sabbath-men, and God's command is done."